firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/localtimestampntz.md

 parent: SQL functions
 ---

-# FUNCTION
+# LOCALTIMESTAMPNTZ

-The `LOCALTIMESTAMPNTZ` function returns the current local timestamp in the time zone specified in the session's `time_zone` setting.
+Returns the current local timestamp in the time zone specified in the session's [`time_zone` setting](../../general-reference/system-settings.md#set-time-zone).

 ## Syntax
 {: .no_toc}

-The function can be called with and without parentheses:
+The function can be called with or without parentheses:

 ```sql
 LOCALTIMESTAMPNTZ